d2l-ai/d2l-en/chapter_preface/index.md

 Most of the code in this book is based on PyTorch.
 PyTorch is an open-source framework for deep learning, which is extremely popular in the research community.
-All of the code in this book has passed tests under the the newest PyTorch.
+All of the code in this book has passed tests under the newest PyTorch.
 However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of PyTorch.
 However, we plan to keep the online version up-to-date.